-- At least one of the above must be taken from the list of relevant subjects
+- Must include English at C or above, and at least one from the list of relevant subjects

 - Higher Drama is recommended but in cases where this has not been available to applicants, evidence of other drama activity will be taken into account

-- As part of the selection process, you will be required to give a 5-minute presentation on a performance that you have been involved with or researched; this will be followed by an interview, during which you will answer questions relating to your presentation
+- As part of the selection process, you will be required to submit a video presentation of up to five minutes, on a performance that you have been involved with or researched, along with a short piece of written work